vaginessa/LibreTranslator/PrivacyPolicy.md

   You can choose the LibreTranslate instance according to your preference.

 In addition, in case you take part in the development of the app:
+- [Codeberg](https://codeberg.org/codeberg/org/src/branch/main/PrivacyPolicy.md), whose platform we use to facilitate development of the app
-- [GitLab](https://about.gitlab.com/privacy/), whose platform we use to facilitate development of the app
+- [GitLab](https://about.gitlab.com/privacy/), whose platform we have used to facilitate development of the app

+In addition, in case you take part in the translation of the app:
+- [POEditor](https://poeditor.com/terms/privacy), whose platform we use to facilitate translation of the app

 ## Policy Updates
 This privacy policy may get modified from time to time.
-THis policy is effective as of 2021-11-22.
+This policy is effective as of 2022-05-04.

 ## Contact
-Questions and suggestions about the LibreTranslator app can be sent to us via [email](mailto:contact-project+beowuif-libretranslator-28803428-issue-@incoming.gitlab.com) or directly through the [ticket system](https://gitlab.com/BeowuIf/libretranslator/-/issues).
+Questions and suggestions about the LibreTranslator app can be sent to us via [email](mailto:libretranslator@beocode.eu) or directly through the [ticket system](https://codeberg.org/Beowulf/LibreTranslator/issues).
-When you send an email, a confidential ticket is created in the GitLab repository and your email address is stored.